 Speed is NordVPN’s second biggest selling point.
 The service operates a constantly expanding network of 950 servers in 57 different countries, incredible numbers that are some of the largest in the market.
 Many of these servers are configured to handle specific types of traffic, as well.
 If you’re streaming a movie or downloading through torrent protocols, for example, your data likely passes through one of these nodes.
 All of this is coupled with unlimited bandwidth, a complete lack of speed caps, and strict no-monitoring policy on all traffic.

 Cheap Deal: NordVPN has multiple plans that offer incredible discounts for longer subscriptions.
-Get an amazing 77% discount on three years of service, just $2.75 a month!
+Get an amazing 66% discount on two years of service, just $3.99 a month!
 All are backed by a 30 day money back guarantee.

 A faster, more secure, and more open internet are the three core ideals that power IPVanish.
 It starts with unlimited bandwidth and no speed caps, both essential if you’re planning to stream TV shows through Project Free TV.
 There’s also no monitoring of traffic, which means you can utilize P2P networks, torrents, and any other type of download you desire.
 All of this is kept secure with strong encryption and absolutely no logging, transforming the internet into a safer place for you and your family.

 IPVanish operates over 850 servers in 60 different countries, which is an incredible number of connections to choose from.
 This gives users over 40,000 IP addresses to use, allowing better access to sites like Netflix or YouTube, even if they actively block VPNs.
 Another big advantage of the IPVanish experience is a high device limitation.
 Most VPNs only allow three devices to connect at once.
 With IPVanish, that number is bumped up to five.